Stay on top of the latest

 For example, one accepted student who is passionate about cooking used a picture of a dish she was particularly proud of, highlighting that she is constantly searching for new recipes and feels great satisfaction when bringing joy to others.
 Another candidate shared an image of scuba diving with sharks, explaining how she overcame a great fear, with the encouragement of her friends, for a once-in-a-lifetime experience.
 While these examples showcase the students’ explorative and community-oriented natures, they likewise pique an interest for the reader to meet the applicants in person.

 Finally, while the openness of the instructions may suggest the committee is looking for an artistic presentation, there is no need to overthink it.
-The Pick Six can include photographs, posters, symbolic images, artwork, or most any other visual format.
+The Pick Six can include photographs, posters, symbolic images, artwork, or almost any other visual format.
 What’s most important are the images you select and the captions, so long as the final PDF is organized and refined.

-Essay 3: Additional Information (optional, 250 word max)
+Essay 3: Additional Information

 Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
-This may include current or past gaps in employment, further e explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, IELTS or TOEFL, or any other relevant information.
+This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, IELTS or TOEFL, or any other relevant information. (optional, 250 word max)

 Want More Advice?